Rapidan Dam: 2024 storm damage

 Following flooding on the river due to heavy rain, on June 24, 2024, debris on the river gathered behind the dam and caused the river to back up.
 The dam was declared to be in an "imminent failure condition".
 Dam operators first alerted authorities at around 10:36 a.m.
 CDT.
-A flash flood warning was enacted and residents were urged to evacuate.
+A flash-flood warning was enacted and residents were urged to evacuate.
 Officials had said this is a low-risk dam if there was a catastrophic failure.
 They indicated that the campground would need to be evacuated, and then the only risk would be to people located on the river itself.
 The largest damage was predicted to be environmental, as a large amount of sediment had built up in the reservoir, and much of it would eventually wash down river.

 The river suffered a side breach due to high water flows and washed away two Xcel Energy substations (one connecting the dam to the system and the other providing power to around 600 customers); it also destroyed a shed and a home.
-On June 25, 2024 at around 9:30 p.m., the home of the Rapidan Dam Store owners collapsed into the water.
+On June 25, 2024, at around 9:30 p.m., the home of the Rapidan Dam Store owners collapsed into the water.
 On June 28, 2024, Blue Earth County bought the Rapidan Dam store, and demolished it.
 The store has temporarily re-opened in Mankato.
-With the continuing erosion, and the release of sediment resulting from the collapse, officials are monitoring the County Highway 9 bridge that spans the river just upstream from the dam, particularly one pier whose pilings were exposed by the high water flows and shifting sediment.
+With the continuing erosion, and the release of sediment resulting from the collapse, officials were monitoring the County Highway 9 bridge that spanned the river just upstream from the dam, particularly one pier whose pilings were exposed by the high water flows and shifting sediment.

-The Blue Earth County Board of Commissioners has voted to remove the dam and replace the bridge.
-On February 5, 2025, the County 9 bridge was exploded by crews, the dam will come next.
+The Blue Earth County Board of Commissioners voted to remove the dam and replace the bridge.
+On February 5, 2025, the County 9 bridge was exploded by crews; the dam will come next.